 3. Lamayuru & Alchi (1 night 2 days)

-Known as ‘Moonland’, Lamayuru falls on the Leh-Kargil Highway and is known for its unique landscape which resembles that of the moon!
+Known as ‘Moonland’, Lamayuru lies on the Leh-Kargil Highway and is famous for its unique landscape that resembles the moon!
 It is immensely popular for housing the Lamayuru Monastery, the oldest and largest monastery in Ladakh.
-Once you’ve explored this alluring village, drive further to Alchi – which is home to an ancient Buddhist monastery that dates back to 900 years.
+Once you’ve explored this alluring village, drive on to Alchi, home to an ancient Buddhist monastery dating back 900 years.

-The monastery proudly bears the 11th – 12th Century Indo-Tibetan paintings done in bright green, gold, ochre, and azure shades.
+The monastery proudly displays 11th–12th-century Indo-Tibetan paintings in bright green, gold, ochre, and azure shades.
 Spend a night at Alchi to discover the real Ladakhi village life and soak in the serenity of this place.

 Cost – It’ll cost you around 8,500 INR + Permit Charges to cover this entire circuit from Leh.

-You’ll find all sorts of accommodation options in Leh, from affordable dorms in hostels to cozy guesthouses, pocket-friendly hotels, and luxurious properties.
+You’ll find all sorts of accommodation options in Leh, from affordable dorms in hostels to cosy guesthouses, pocket-friendly hotels, and luxurious properties.

 If you’re a foodie like me, you’ll be spoiled for choice in Leh!
 From freshly baked pizzas to mutton momos, and authentic Kashmiri Wazwan to Thenthuk & Shyapta—you’ll find it all here.